wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/topologies.md

 purchase an upgrade to the link that connects host B to the network?

 <p></p>
-**[A.3.1.q2.5]** I am sitting at host D and want to download a tiny file that's mirrored at all other hosts.
+**[A.3.1.q2.5]** I am sitting at host D and want to download a tiny file that is mirrored at all other hosts.
 From my perspective, does it matter which mirror I pick, and if yes which one should I pick?

 <p></p>
-**[A.3.1.q2.6]** I am sitting at host D and want to download a huge file that's mirrored at all other hosts.
+**[A.3.1.q2.6]** I am sitting at host D and want to download a huge file that is mirrored at all other hosts.
 From my perspective, does it matter which mirror I pick, and if yes which one should I pick?

 <p></p>